oxfordcontrol/SOSTOOLS/README.md

 * [MATLAB](http://www.mathworks.com/) version 6.0 or later.
 * MATLAB Symbolic Math Toolbox version 2.1.2 (optional) for SOSTOOLS versions 2.05 and earlier, or the current version of the MATLAB Symbolic Math Toolbox for SOSTOOLS version 3.00 and later.
-* An SDP solver, either [SeDuMi](https://sedumi.ie.lehigh.edu/), [SDPT3](https://blog.nus.edu.sg/mattohkc/softwares/sdpt3/), [CSDP](https://github.com/coin-or/Csdp/wiki), [SDPNAL](http://www.math.nus.edu.sg/~mattohkc/SDPNAL.html), [SDPNAL+](https://blog.nus.edu.sg/mattohkc/softwares/sdpnalplus/), [CDCS](https://github.com/oxfordcontrol/CDCS) and [SDPA](http://sdpa.sourceforge.net/).
-These solvers and their documentation can be downloaded for free.
-For information on how to install them, you are referred to their installation instructions.
+* An SDP solver, either [SeDuMi](https://sedumi.ie.lehigh.edu/), [SDPT3](https://blog.nus.edu.sg/mattohkc/softwares/sdpt3/), [CSDP](https://github.com/coin-or/Csdp/wiki), [SDPNAL+](https://blog.nus.edu.sg/mattohkc/softwares/sdpnalplus/), [CDCS](https://github.com/oxfordcontrol/CDCS), [SDPA](http://sdpa.sourceforge.net/), or [Mosek](https://www.mosek.com/downloads/).
+Most of these solvers and their documentation can be downloaded for free, and Mosek offers a free academic license.
+For information on how to install these solvers, you are referred to their respective installation instructions.
 * SOSTOOLS can easily be run on Windows or macOS machines.
 It utilizes MATLAB sparse matrix representation for good performance and to reduce the amount of memory needed.

 Detailed installation instructions are available in the [SOSTOOLS user's guide](docs/sostools.pdf).